arsenijesavic/lieandtheftaspractice.art/src/pages/phase/phase-4.md

 ---
-name: 'Phase IV: November 22 – December 11, 2019'
+name: "Phase IV: November 22 – December 11, 2019"
+from: 2019-11-22T00:00:00.000Z
+to: 2019-12-11T00:00:00.000Z
 ---

 **Next Generation: Lie & Theft as Practice**\
 **Magacin, Kraljevića Marka 4-6, Belgrade**

 Last, 4th phase of the project ‘Lie & Theft as Practice’ in the year 2019 starts with two Workshops by two German choreographers and dance artists Martin Sonderkamp and Christina Ciupke.

 First Workshop which will be held from Friday, November 22nd until Sunday, November 24th is with Martin Sonderkamp currently teaching as Professor of Choreography at DOCH – Stockholm University of The Arts.